NicolaiBoKunkel/SystemIntegration2025/Mandatories/_Mandatory_II/10a/product_collection_documentation.md

 ## Collection Name: `products`

-This collection stores information about products listed on the e-commerce platform.
+This collection stores information about products listed on my e-commerce platform.
 Each document represents one product and contains key data such as name, price, stock, and category.
 The collection also tracks when each product was created or updated.

 ---